Langton Hall dates back 400 years - come and see a part of History.

 Despite being in a bad state of repair following the war, the Woodleigh School moved into the property in 1946.
 The preparatory school for boys and girls aged 3 to 13 had been established in 1929 by Arthur England, the grandfather of the last headmaster in 2012.

 Charles William Langton is now the owner of Langton Hall, overseeing a much needed refurbishment to become his country home.
 The property has a compliment of full time staff tending to the garden, the Main Hall, and change overs in the managed holiday lets.
-The Main Hall is available on weekends when Charles William Langton is away, allowing you to live like the lord of the manor.
+The Main Hall (South Wing) is available on weekends when Charles William Langton is away, allowing you to live like the lord of the manor.